omahs/imx-docs/docs/sdks/Wallets SDK Web.md

 ### Supported Environments

+  * `ENVIRONMENTS.DEVELOPMENT` - For local development infrastructure.
+Usually combined with the Ropsten Ethereum network.
-  * `ENVIRONMENTS.ROPSTEN` - For testing and validation on the Ropsten Ethereum network.
+  * `ENVIRONMENTS.STAGING` - For testing and validation infrastructure.
+Usually combined with the Ropsten Ethereum network.
-  * `ENVIRONMENTS.MAINNET` - For the Mainnet Ethereum production network.
+  * `ENVIRONMENTS.PRODUCTION` - For the live and fresh daily basis infrastructure.
+Usually combined with the Mainnet Ethereum network.

 ### Supported L1 Wallets